N O R T H - O K A N A G A N

 Kelowna International Airport:

-Air carriers that service the airport include: Air Canada, Air Canada -Jazz, Horizon Air, Central Mountain Air and WestJet.
 The Canada Customs office, located within the airport, provides service 24 hours a day.
-The Kelowna International Airport provides connections to five major international airports opening up connectivity to the world, and currently air carriers operate over 30 departures per day.
+The Kelowna International Airport provides connections to five major international airports opening up connectivity to the world, and currently air carriers operate 36 departures per day.

 Vernon Regional Airport:

 The Vernon Regional Airport is a commercial airport located on 90 acres of land approximately five miles southwest of downtown Vernon.
-The Corporation of the City of Vernon owns and operates the Vernon Regional Airport, and the Mayor and Council appoint an Airport Advisory Commission that recommends policies at the airport and for land use adjoining the facility.

 The Vernon Regional Airport has one operating runway that was designed to accommodate the prevailing winds in the area from Okanagan Lake.
-The runway is 3,360 feet in length and 75 feet wide, and is equipped with Medium Intensity Lights but is a non-instrument runway.
+The runway is 3,518 feet in length

 The Airport houses industrial-based businesses focusing on aircraft manufacturing and maintenance and provides a base for corporate, commercial and general aviation.
-The aerospace industry at the Vernon Regional Airport hosts: Interior Pacific Flight Systems, Kal-Air Repair Ltd., Rotech Research Canada Ltd., Skytech Aircraft Services Ltd., and Seaflight Industries Inc.

 Links: